Discrete Quantum Gaussians and Central Limit Theorem: Mean state

 \end{prop}

 \begin{proof} The proof is similar to that of Proposition \ref{prop:magap}. \end{proof}

 We now consider the application of the magic gap in the unitary synthesis.
-In an $n$-qubit system, universal quantum circuits usually consist of Clifford unitary+$T$ gates, where
+In an $n$-qubit system, universal quantum circuits usually consist of Clifford unitary gates and $T$ gates, where

-Since the Clifford unitaries can be efficiently simulated on a classical computer, see the Gottesman-Knill theorem~\cite{gottesman1998heisenberg}, the $T$ gates are the source of any quantum computational advantage.
+Since the Clifford unitaries can be efficiently simulated on a classical computer, see the Gottesman-Knill theorem~\cite{gottesman1998heisenberg}, the $T$ gates are a resource for quantum computational advantage.
 Hence, it is important to determine how many $T$ gates are necessary to generate the target unitary.
 We find that the LMG provides a lower bound on the number of $T$ gates.

 \begin{prop} Given an $n$-qubit input state $\rho$, after applying quantum circuit $V_N$ which consists of Clifford unitaries and $N$ magic $T$ gates, the LMG of output state $V_N\rho V^\dag_N$ and of input state $\rho$ have the following relation,